 Footpath longitudinal sections, and cross-sections at 10 metre intervals as well as including building entrance points and transitions to existing at the property boundary demonstrating compliance with the latest versions of AS 1428.1, AS/NZS 2890.1, the Disability Discrimination Act and the AUSTROAD road design standards.

-Where any adjustments to public utilities are proposed the applicant shall submit documentary evidence that they have the consent of the owner of the public utility authority.
+Where any adjustments to public utilities are proposed the developer shall submit documentary evidence that they have the consent of the owner of the public utility authority.

 All construction must be in accordance with the requirements of Council’s Subdivision Code.
 Evidence that this requirement has been met must be detailed on the engineering drawings.